Subaru-PFS/pfs_helpdesk_tutorial/docs/03_01_ana_file.md

 ```

 You will see a bunch of directories.
 Refer to the release document as well as to the [datamodel](https://github.com/Subaru-PFS/datamodel/blob/master/datamodel.txt) for details.
 Here is a brief summary of some of the most important files: `pfsArm` contains 1D-extracted, wavelength-calibrated spectra for each arm (`b`, `r`, `n`, `m`) separately.
 Here, `b`=blue, `r`=red, `n`=nearIR, and `m`=medium resolution red-arm.
 The arms are combined in a `pfsMerged` file.
 Note that the sky subtraction has been performed in `pfsMerged`.
-Then the pipeline applies the flux calibration and `pfsSingle` is a fully calibrated 1d spectrum for a visit.
+Then the pipeline applies the flux calibration and `pfsCalibrated` is a fully calibrated 1d spectrum for a visit.
 Finally, `pfsCoadd` is a coadd spectrum from multiple visits.

 ## Export the Data Products

 ---

-You may notice that `pfsObject`, which is specified in the data model, is missing from the current directory.
+You may notice that `pfsSingle` and `pfsObject`, which are specified in the [datamodel](https://github.com/Subaru-PFS/datamodel/blob/master/datamodel.txt), are missing from the current directory.
-Since Gen3 PFS 2D DRP, the products have been stored in`pfsCoadd`.
+Since Gen3 PFS 2D DRP, the products have been stored in `pfsCalibrated` and `pfsCoadd`, respectively.
 However, after running:

 ```
 $ exportPfsProducts.py -b $DATASTORE -i PFS/raw/pfsConfig,"$RERUN"/science -o $EXPORT